james-stevens/universal-web-forwarding/README.md

 7. Any remaining TTL of the DNS record is sent to the browser as `Cache-Control: max-age=<TTL>`, telling the browser the maximum time it can hold that redirect in cache.

+8. The default behaviour is to forward the user to only the URL supplied, but if you wish to copy the path of the source URL onto the end of the destination URL, you can specify this by adding the suffix `/$$` to the end of the destination URL.
+For exmaple

+	_http._tcp IN URL 1 1 "https://www.our-web-site.com/$$"

+With this in place, the URL `http://exmaple.com/user/login` will be rediected to `https://www.our-web-site.com/user/login`

 ## Running your own UWR Node